apace100/origins-docs/docs/power_types/inventory.md

 [Power Type](../power_types.md).

 An active power which opens a 9-slot inventory which may or may not persist over deaths.
+Note that this power type does not accept conditions.

 Type ID: `origins:inventory`